joweisberg/docker-certs-extraction/README.md

 # Docker certificates extraction based on Traefik

-Generate certificates based on [Traefik](https://docs.traefik.io/) docker from json file to crt, key, pem, pfx and like acme.sh
+Generate certificates based on [Traefik](https://docs.traefik.io/) docker from json file to crt, key, pem, pfx and like [Neilpang/acme.sh](https://github.com/acmesh-official/acme.sh)

 A certs-extraction container is available.
 It includes the latest development HEAD version.
 You can use it to manage certificates.